KDAB/KDDockWidgets/README-bindings.md

     (Python3 installation in C:\Python37 and llvm in c:\Program Files\llvm. adjust as needed)
 ```

-- On macOS if you see `cstdlib:145:9: error: no member named 'quick_exit' in the global namespace` with XCode 15, try making the `SDKROOT` env variable point to the XCode 14.2 SDK or download a more recent PySide6
+- On macOS if you see `cstdlib:145:9: error: no member named quick_exit` in the
+  global namespace with XCode 15, try making the `SDKROOT` env variable point to
+  the XCode 14.2 SDK or download a more recent PySide6.